 One industry leader, Mappedin, has high expectations and ambitious plans for what their application is capable of doing.

 These innovative IPS leaders have created a digital mapping platform that allows users to navigate indoor spaces and venues using a digitised map.
-It’s powered by either using a smartphone, website, or digital directory.
-You can see a full view of the company’s vision here(Hypertext).
+Indoor mapping can help with safety during covid because it helps speed up the process of finding certain locations.

 Next, let’s look at some of the real-world applications and how using an IPS can work to their benefit.